Continuous Optimization Problems

 The Bentcigar function is widely used for testing optimization algorithms.
 The function is usually evaluated on the hypercube x_i ∈ [-100, 100], for all i = 1, 2, …, n.

-Calculates the Bentcigar function value for a given list of variables.
+Calculates the Bentcigar function value for given variables.

 Notes